-14.3.2.3 <variogram>
+14.3.2.3 <p

-Description: Wrapper for elements specifying a correlation between measurement errors in well points from the same well.
-This will only have effect if there are non-zero measurement errors specified in the well point files.
-If this element is omitted it assumed that measurement errors in a well are uncorrelated.
+Description: Wrapper for elements specifying a correlation between vertical measurement uncertainty in well points from the same well.
+This will only have effect if there are non-zero measurement uncertainty specified in the well point files.
+If this element is omitted it assumed that measurement uncertainty in a well is uncorrelated.
 That is equivalent to a white noise variogram type.
-Measurement errors in different wells are assumed uncorrelated.
+Measurement uncertainty in different wells are assumed uncorrelated.